Synthetic Biology meets the real world

 Biomaker Challenge: funding for mini-projects

-The Biomaker Challenge is a new four-month programme challenging interdisciplinary teams to build low-cost sensors and instruments for biology.
+The Biomaker Challenge is a annual four-month programme challenging interdisciplinary teams to build low-cost sensors and instruments for biology.
 From colorimeters to microfluidics and beyond, we’re looking for frugal, open source and DIY approaches to biological experiments and we encourage diversity!
-Successful applicants receive a £250 Starter Kit (more information here), and up to £750 for addition components, 3D printing, etc. Your project must be publicly accessible, documented on Github (https://github.com/BioMakers/Biomaker-Challenge-2017), and available for exhibition at a public exhibition of open technology, the Biomaker Fayre on Saturday October 21st 2017.
+Successful applicants receive a £250 Starter Kit (more information here), and up to £750 for addition components, 3D printing, etc. Your project must be documented and publicly accessible, and available for exhibition at a public exhibition of open technology, the Biomaker Fayre during the Open Technology Week in Cambridge (October).
 Open to workers at the University of Cambridge, John Innes Centre and Earlham Institute, Norwich - and any partners.

 The aim of the fund is to promote the development of plant Synthetic Biology as an interdisciplinary field and to facilitate exchange between The University of Cambridge, the John Innes Centre and the Earlham Institute, Norwich for the development of open technologies and responsible innovation in the context of Synthetic Biology.